 PEM file: Used to import the CA certificate on other systems or for other applications

-After activating SSL encryption, you need to configure the SSL certificate when you connect RDS to an application or a client.
+After activating SSL encryption, you must configure the SSL certificate when you connect RDS to an application or a client.

 This section uses MySQL Workbench as an example to describe how to install the SSL certificate.
-For details about how to install the SSL certificate on other applications or a client, refer to the corresponding product instructions.
+For more information about how to install the SSL certificate on other applications or a client, see the corresponding product instructions.

 Start MySQL Workbench.

 Select Database > Manage Connections.